 Folks have been asking Moon Audio what external power linear power supply they should use as an upgrade.
 Chord is very clear on this point.
 Due to legal reasons they will neither condone nor recommend using third-party power supplies.
 Use of them will invalidate the warranty.
 They have had to take this hard stance now after several cases of damaged product due to the unregulated voltage output on some of these power supplies.
 Thus, Moon Audio won't be sourcing or recommending an option.
 While the Hugo TT 2 no longer uses batteries the Super Cap bank charges just like a battery.

-Hugo TT 2 - Inputs, Outputs & Headphones
+Hugo TT 2 - Inputs, Outputs and Headphones

 The display will automatically turn off after a short pause in function use which will help minimize any potential noise displays that may be caused.
 Sometimes this can be annoying when playing with the filters for crossfeed and the digital shaping filter to test which might sound better to your ears.
 While trying to go back and forth between crossfeed functions if I wait too long it then shows the input function and then of course when I hit the SET button again I end up switching the input.